Indicator Nymphing: 13 Tips From Expert River Guides

 Setting The Indicator Depth And Finding The Bottom

-Where you set your strike indicator really depends on how well you know how to control the angle of your leader, how deep the spot is, and the speed of the spot.
+Where you set your strike indicator on the leader really depends on how well you know how to control the angle of your leader, how deep the spot is, and the speed of the spot.

-The simple rule of thumb is to set your strike indicator at 1.5 times the depth of the water that you will be fishing.
-That means if you are fishing a spot that is 4 feet deep you set your strike indicator at 6 feet deep.
+The old rule of thumb is to set your strike indicator at 1.5 times the depth of the water that you will be fishing.
+I don’t agree with this because this is a very basic and old way of thinking.

-If you get good at controlling your drag by using the right strike indicators, and you use proper mends, and you have good line control, you can set your strike indicator the same depth as the spot of slightly less.
+If you get good at controlling your drag by using the right strike indicators, and you use proper mends, and you have good line control, this type of suspension nymphing is far superior to the old-school method.

 How Do You Find The Bottom So You Can Set Your Indicator Properly?

-When using any indicator, the method that just about every river guide will tell you is to guess the depth and then make a drift and if the strike indicator is set at the right depth you should only hit bottom 1 or 2 times during a drift or, in some cases, you might only hit bottom once every few drifts and although this works it’s not perfect, nothing is.
+When using any indicator, the method that just about every river guide will tell you is to guess the depth and then make a drift, and if the strike indicator is set at the right depth you should only hit bottom one or two times during a drift or, in some cases, you might only hit bottom once every few drifts and although this works it’s not perfect, nothing is.

-If you never hit the bottom, your fly might be 5 feet over their heads and you won’t catch much fish.
-If you are constantly hitting bottom you will drag your fly below their heads and you will also get no fish, and you will probably lose a bunch of flies in the process.
+If you never hit the bottom, your fly might be five feet over their heads and you won’t catch many fish.
+If you are constantly hitting bottom, you will drag your fly below their heads, and you will also get no fish, and you will probably lose a bunch of flies in the process.

 So it’s important to get your fly 6 to 20 inches off the bottom of the river.
 If you make a cast and you don’t hit the bottom, make it one foot deeper and try again, and then repeat until you start hitting the bottom.